hpc/charliecloud/doc-src/ch-run-oci_desc.rst

     where :code:`YYY` matches :code:`CONTAINER_ID` below.

   :code:`--pid-file FILE`
     Filename to write the "container" process PID to.
-(Note that for Charliecloud, the process given is fake; see above.)
+Note that for Charliecloud, the process given is fake; see above.
+This must be :code:`DIR/pid`, where :code:`DIR` is given by :code:`--bundle`.

   :code:`--no-new-keyring`
     Ignored.
 (Charliecloud does not implement session keyrings.)